luiscosio/synthetic-image-detection/README.md

 # About
-A work-in-progress code for evaluating synthetic image detectors.
+Code for evaluating specific synthetic image detectors, which have been re-implemented for this evaluation framework.

 # Disclaimer
 This repository contains other repositories as submodules.